Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   `Behavior Parameters`.
 - _Start Vertical Offset_ (3D only) The vertical offset of the ray start point.
 - _End Vertical Offset_ (3D only) The vertical offset of the ray end point.
+- _Alternating Ray Order_ Alternating is the default, it gives an order of (0, -delta, delta, -2*delta, 2*delta, ..., -n*delta, n*delta).
+If alternating is
+  disabled the order is left to right (-n*delta, -(n-1)*delta, ..., -delta, 0,
+  delta, ..., (n-1)*delta, n*delta).
+For general usage there is no difference but if using custom models the left-to-right layout that matches the spatial structuring can be preferred (e.g. for processing with conv nets).

 In the example image above, the Agent has two `RayPerceptionSensorComponent3D`s.
 Both use 3 Rays Per Direction and 90 Max Ray Degrees.
 One of the components had